Browse by Medical Category

 Vasculitis refers to a group of diseases that result in inflammation, or swelling, of blood vessels.
 The inflammation damages the vessels, thus affecting the organs supplied by these blood vessels.

 For more information on enrolling in a clinical trial, please speak to a member of your Mass General care team or contact us at 617-726-0738.

 The Vasculitis and Glomerulonephritis Center at Massachusetts General Hospital is dedicated to improving the treatment of vasculitis and glomerulonephritis through leading-edge research.
 Our physicians are engaged in research studies ranging from understanding the biology of vasculitis through laboratory-based research to testing new treatments in clinical trials.

 We are actively enrolling patients in the following research studies:

 Recent studies have demonstrated that rituximab therapy may be effective in some patients with ANCA-associated vasculitis, however the optimal duration of treatment remains unknown.
-This study will enroll patients who have received rituximab for 18 months or longer to determine the most effective strategy for reducing the rituximab dose while keeping vasculitis under good control.
+This study is currently enrolling patients who have received rituximab for 18 months or longer to determine the most effective strategy for reducing the rituximab dose while keeping vasculitis under good control.